 Monitoring wells from all the priority areas are measured annually during winter (December, January and February).
 The wells are averaged for each priority area.
 Priority Area 4 was divided into a north and south (Figure 6).
 For the 2012 review, the GMD 5 transect wells were included.
 Many of the measurements for these wells did not begin until 2001 or 2002 and are located in Priority Areas 1 and 3.

 The basinwide groundwater average in 2009 showed an increase of 0.55 feet (Table 2).
 The following year continued to increase, averaging 0.70 feet.
-In 2011, the basinwide average groundwater change reversed trend and showed an average decline of 0.56 feet.
+In 2011, the basinwide average groundwater change showed an average decline of 0.56 feet.
 The decline continued in 2012.
 The subbasin water levels declined an average 3.11 feet.
 The largest declines were in Priority Area 4S (4.0 ft) while the smallest declines were located in Priority Area 7 (2.16 ft).

 Table 2: Average water level change by priority area